-Ep.
-1 – Michael Foster Presents Red Beans & Rice Mondays
+Michael Foster presents Red Beans & Rice Mondays

-By this point, I had adopted the moniker, “Shop local, by local, be local.”
-The downtown location of CC’s Coffee House is now The Big Squeezy juicery, but in this video, I turned to them for a local alternative to my favorite Vanilla Bean Creme Frappuccino from Starbucks.
+By this point, I had adopted the moniker, “Shop local, buy local, be local.”
+The downtown location of CC’s Coffee House is now The Big Squeezy juicery.
+But in this video, I turned to them for a local alternative to my favorite Vanilla Bean Creme Frappuccino from Starbucks.

 Christmas in the Oaks was a massive holiday display at City Park back home in New Orleans, later renamed Celebration in the Oaks for its inclusion of Hanukkah and Kwanzaa.
 My family always took the driving tour through the lights and displays, but it was all ruined after Hurricane Katrina, never to be restored due to the costs of the underground equipment.